 Jeffrey Lieber studied art history at Vassar College and received his Ph.D. in the History of Art from the University of Michigan, Ann Arbor.
-His work brings together art history, architectural history, and visual culture studies, including film studies, gender studies, literature, and philosophy.
-In 2015-2016, he was a visiting professor in Harvard's Department of History of Art and Architecutre and curated a 10-film series at the Harvard Film Archive.
-A specialist in the modern and contemporary periods, he has a broad background in the history of art from the Renaissance to the present.
-His current projects include a book on modern architecture and its relationship to changing democratic ideals and transformations in mass culture in the United States in the 1950s and 1960s.
-His articles and essays have appeared in Design and Culture, Harvard Design Magazine, the Berlin-based journal Bauwelt, the Neue Zurcher Zeitung, and the series American National Biography published by Oxford University Press.
-He previously taught at Bard College Berlin and the University of California, Santa Cruz, and has received grants for his work from The Gladys Krieble Delmas Foundation, Study Abroad Italy, The A.W.
+His work brings together interests, methods, and themes from art history, architectural history, film, literature, and philosophy to address issues of representation and questions related to ideology and aesthetics mainly in modern and contemporary European and American culture.
+In 2015-2016, he held a full-year appointment as a visiting professor in Harvard's Department of History of Art and Architecture and curated a 10-film series at the Harvard Film Archive.
+His current projects include a book on the conflicted legacy of modern architecture in America, especially its relationship to changing democratic ideals and transformations in mass culture in the 1950s and 1960s.
+Another area of great interest is the history of pastoral modes of representation, from Dutch landscape paintings to the Hudson River School to contemporary Chinese cinema.
+His articles and essays have appeared in journals such as Design and Culture and Harvard Design Magazine.
+He previously taught at the University of California, Santa Cruz, and has received fellowships for his work from The Gladys Krieble Delmas Foundation, Study Abroad Italy, The A.W.
 Mellon Foundation, and the French Ministry of Culture.

 art history, architectural history, film, literature, philosophy

 Design in Film